Pompeo brings anti-China roadshow to Indian Ocean islands

 Pompeo brings anti-China roadshow to Indian Ocean islandsNew

 COLOMBO, Sri Lanka (AP) — U.S. Secretary of State Mike Pompeo is bringing the Trump administration’s anti-China campaign to Indian Ocean islands considered particularly at risk for what American officials allege is Chinese exploitation.
-Pompeo is visiting Sri Lanka and the Maldives on Wednesday to press the two countries to be on guard against potential predatory lending and investment by China.
-Even before Pompeo arrived in Sri Lanka, China had fired back at the U.S. message, accusing Washington of bullying.
-Pompeo is making his case less than a week before the American election in which President Donald Trump is seeking paint his rival, former Vice President Joe Biden, as weak on China.
+Pompeo visited Sri Lanka and heads to the Maldives on Wednesday to press the two countries to be on guard against potential predatory lending and investment by China.
+Even before Pompeo arrived in Sri Lanka, China accused Washington of bullying.
+Pompeo is making his case less than a week before the election in which President Donald Trump is seeking to paint his rival, Joe Biden, as weak on China.
+Sri Lanka’s foreign minister though appeared unwilling to get involved in the spat with China, saying Sri Lanka is willing to cooperate with all friendly countries.